WalterScimone/NFT-creator/README.md

 <h2 id="installation">Installation</h2>

 <p>As prerequisite to run the application, a ProvenDB account is  required, as it will be used as the Blockchain database to store the NFT metadata.
-Register at <a href=" https://www.provendb.com/">ProvenDB</a> </p>.</br>
+Register at https://www.provendb.com/.</br>
 Secondly, you must create a .env file with ACCOUNT_ID and PRIVATE_KEY from a Hedera Testnet account.
-Register at a href=" https://portal.hedera.com/register">Hedera Testnet</a> .</p>
+Register  at https://portal.hedera.com/register.</p>

 ```sh
 ACCOUNT_ID=0.0.XXXXX